gioxx/YOURLS-diff/README.md

 - Compares files and identifies **new** or **modified** ones.
 - Generates a ZIP package containing only the changed files.
 - Produces an external manifest file (`.txt`) listing the changed files.
+- Generates a bash script that allows you to update your YOURLS instance via rsync and SSH.
 - Supports SSL certificate verification with an option to disable it.

 ## Requirements